joneswack/ocr-workbench/README.md

 **Aren't VLMs much better than OCR engines?**

-Vision-Language Models (VLMs) can read text in images and even understand image semantics, but their outputs are inherently non-deterministic.
-This lack of reproducibility—along with the risk of hallucinated or missing text output—often makes them unsuitable for production and regulated environments.
-As of today, OCR engines are still dominantly used in these scenarios.
-Therefore, this repository focuses on OCR methods only.
-Since there is a lot of attention going into the development of VLMs for OCR these days, we may add a comparison for them in the future.
+While Vision-Language Models (VLMs) excel at reading text from images and understanding visual context, they produce non-deterministic outputs.
+This unpredictability, combined with potential text hallucinations or omissions, makes them less suitable for production systems and regulated industries.
+Traditional OCR engines remain the preferred choice in these scenarios due to their reliability and reproducibility.

+Although VLMs for OCR are rapidly evolving and attracting significant research attention, this repository currently focuses exclusively on traditional OCR methods.
+We may incorporate VLM comparisons in future releases.

 ## Installation